Grypton/Avengers_Assemble/README.md

 add a chat bot to the front page. add a bit of animation.

-you can find a list of sites we are gonna use as a refernce in refernces.md file
+you can find a list of sites we are gonna use as a reference in references.md file

 All the best Avengers!
 Frosthack needs YOU......